PhysioLabXR/PhysioLabXRDocs/source/BalanceBallMotorImageryTutorial.rst

 Lab Streaming Layer (LSL) Configuration
 =======

-There is a single-channel LSL stream from the PhysioLab\ :sup:`XR` to Unity to transfer the predicted side of hand movements from the PhysioLab\ :sup:`XR` to Unity.
+There is a single-channel LSL stream from the PhysioLab\ :sup:`XR` to Unity to send the inference result (i.e., predicted side of hand movements) from the PhysioLab\ :sup:`XR` to Unity.

 PhysioLab\ :sup:`XR` LSL Configuration: